 By Max Korbmacher

-If you want to join Max as he reads through this blogpost, check out this YouTube video.
+If you want to listen along with Max as he reads through this blogpost, check out the audio file below:

 There are studies of varying quality.
 Obviously, you would want to take your information only from the high-quality studies.
 But how to differentiate between studies?
 Here are some tips on what to look out for when assessing what’s a good study (and what’s a bad one).